Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 Defining Anomaly-Based Intrusion Detection Systems (IDS)

 Anomaly-based IDS operates in two phases: training to establish a normal behavior profile and testing to compare ongoing activities against this profile.
 Establishing normal behavior baselines allows these systems to detect deviations that could signal malicious activity.
+Identifying deviations from these baselines is central to detecting malicious behavior and is especially effective for detecting previously unknown threats.

 The ability to identify deviations from established baselines makes anomaly-based IDS a powerful tool for spotting new or previously unknown threats.
+The process of anomaly-based detection begins with the collection of vast amounts of data from various sources.

 How Anomaly-Based IDS Works